 Installation is a breeze in most cases.
 It can be easily done in just a few minutes.
 All you have to do is put the flood gate in place, adjust the expandable scissor jack (use the ratchet wrench that comes with the product) and hand tighten the downward pressure bolts.
-Disassembling is just as easy as putting together.
+Disassembling is just as easy as putting it together.
 For detailed instructions make sure you read the manual.

 If you have a standard door with smooth door frames, usually you don’t need any additional steps to prevent water from getting through the entrance.
 However, in some cases, you might need to use some silicone caulk on the exterior edges of the frame to completely seal your door from flooding.